microsoft/vscode-mssql/README.md

 * Connect to Microsoft SQL Server, Azure SQL Database and SQL Data Warehouses.
 * Create and manage connection profiles and most recently used connections.
-* Write T-SQL script with IntelliSense, T-SQL snippets, syntax colorizations, T-SQL error validations and ```GO``` batch separator.
+* Write T-SQL script with IntelliSense, Go to Definition, T-SQL snippets, syntax colorizations, T-SQL error validations and ```GO``` batch separator.
-* Execute the script.
-* View the result in a slick grid.
+* Execute your scripts and view results in a simple to use grid.
 * Save the result to json or csv file format and view in the editor.
 * Customizable extension options including command shortcuts and more.